 Cleaning Rugs: Should You Hire a Professional or Do It Yourself?

-Rugs, whether they’re basic floor coverings or designer pieces from the likes of Tamarian or Tufenkian, are a great way to accentuate a space.
+Whether they are sophisticated pieces from the likes of Tamarian or Tufenkian or simple floor coverings, rugs are a terrific way to complement a room.
 They can pull the colors in the room together to create a defined atmosphere.
 But apart from style, rugs are also used to reduce noise, add warmth, and provide comfort underfoot.

 Rugs can be pretty complicated to keep clean and if you’ve spent good money on one, you’re probably wondering if you should hire a professional to do the job or attempt to clean it on your own.